 - Date validation

 The chatbot part of the HubSpot CRM is meant to enhance the features of the CRM itself.
-With the chatbot it is possible to add certain attributes to users, and you can use these attributes throughout the whole CRM.
+With the chatbot it is possible to add certain custom fields to users, and you can use these custom fields throughout the whole CRM.
 Moreover, you can put users in a certain static list, to make certain custom audiences.

 But, adding tags to specific users is not possible.
 The same applies for user segmentation.
 It is not possible to make certain user segments and send them specific messages.